 Rooted in a harmonious blend of Persian heritage and Western traditions, Abbassy’s works draw from the elegance of Qajar Court Paintings (19th Century) and Hindu iconography.
 She often invites multiple selves or a singular, unified self to step into the light, each revealing the universal experiences that bind us all.

-Abassy emigrated to London in 1967, studied at the Canterbury College of Art before moving to New York City to co-found the Elizabeth Foundation for the Arts in 1998, where her studio is based and holds a lifetime tenure position.
-Abbassy’s work has been shown at the Metropolitan, the British Museum, LACMA and the 26th Venice Biennial.
-Abbassy’s work is in private and public collections worldwide, including: the Metropolitan Museum, British Museum, British Government Art Collection, Grey Art Gallery at NYU, Burger Collection, Donald Rubin collection, Los Angeles County Museum, Afkhami Collection and Brattleboro Museum VT.
-Her fellowships include: Yaddo in 2006, 2022 and 2024, and Saltonstall in 2017, two NYFA awards: 2007 in drawing and 2018 in painting, a Joan Mitchell in 2010 and a Pollock-Krasner in 2014, and nominated for Anonymous Was a Woman in 2018.
+Samira Abbassy emigrated to London from Iran in 1967 and studied at Canterbury College of Art before moving to New York City, where she co-founded the Elizabeth Foundation for the Arts in 1998.
+Her studio is based there, where she holds a lifetime tenure position.
+Abassy’s work has been exhibited at the Metropolitan Museum of Art, the British Museum, LACMA, and the 26th Venice Biennale.
+Her work is held in public and private collections worldwide, including the Metropolitan Museum of Art, the British Museum, the British Government Art Collection, the Grey Art Gallery at NYU, the Burger Collection, the Donald Rubin Collection, the Los Angeles County Museum of Art, the Afkhami Collection, and the Brattleboro Museum in Vermont.
+Her fellowships include Yaddo (2006, 2022, 2024) and Saltonstall (2017).
+She has received two NYFA awards (2007 in Drawing and 2018 in Painting), a Joan Mitchell Award (2010), and a Pollock-Krasner Award (2014), and was nominated for Anonymous Was a Woman in 2018.